EPCCed/2021-01-25_PackagePerformance_Online/_episodes/03-benchmarking.md

 srun: job 62318 has been allocated resources
 ```
 {: .output}

+Using `srun` in this way launches the application on a compute nodes with the
+specified resources.

 This line is quite long and is going to be tedious to type out each time we
 want to run a calculation so we will setup a command alias with the options